shannon3297/rainbowRoller/index.md

 We also moved the circuit to a smaller breadboard in preparation for putting it inside the roller, here's a picture of that:

 Moving forward, we are aiming to finish integrating these parts into one on the roller.
 We plan to discuss a way to bring our project up to the next level with Dr. Rahul tomorrow.
-We're thinking something along the lines of personalizing a rolling routine based on the target muscle group and body type, or doing something with data collection.
+We currently envision personalizing a rolling routine based on the target muscle group and body type and/or improving on data collection and data output feedback.